Talendar/nevopy/docs/callbacks.rst

 Writing your own callbacks
 --------------------------

-To create your own callback, simply create a new class that has :class:`.Callback` as its parent class:
+To build your own callback, simply create a new class that has :class:`.Callback` as its parent class:

     .. code-block:: python